 – Day trip to Marseille

-With the Basilique Notre Dame de la Garde, nicknamed La Bonne Mère (The Good Mother) watching over her, the city of Marseille enjoys a beautiful location along the Mediterranean.
+With the Basilique Notre Dame de la Garde, the famous French landmark nicknamed La Bonne Mère (The Good Mother) watching over her, the city of Marseille enjoys a beautiful location along the Mediterranean.
 Famous for its old port, where to this day fishermen still filet the freshly-caught fish for the eyes of visitors, the city offers an interesting mix of old and new.
 Wander the streets of Le Panier (The Basket), Marseille’s oldest district or visit the MUCEM, the Museum of European and Mediterranean Civilisations, an architectural masterpiece, before enjoying a pastis on one of the terraces with views over the Vieux Port.

 Best places to stay in or near St Tropez

 Do have a soft spot for luxurious accommodations and are willing to pay for that glamorous St Tropez lifestyle?
 Then you’ll be spoilt with choice when deciding where to stay in St Tropez.
 We personally feel that such a high-end destination calls for a more intimate setting.
 Understated boutique accommodations like Le Pré de la Mer and La Bastide des Salins fit the bill perfectly, so do the many exclusive villas that are for rent.
 More popular hotels, where the cool kids hang out, include Sezz Saint-Tropez and the palatial Hotel Byblos Saint-Tropez.
 Expect a vibrant atmosphere and live music during summer nights.